Malin Flodström-Tullberg group - Etiology and pathogenesis of type 1 diabetes

 Infections with common viruses (e.g. Coxsackieviruses) have been linked to type 1 diabetes development in humans.
 Our present research seeks to define the role of the virus in the disease process.

-The group also has a strong interest in the development and testing of novel prototype vaccines for enteroviruses.
-Moreover, we are studying altered endocrine and immune functions in the disease Cystic Fibrosis.
+The group is also studying altered endocrine and immune functions in the disease Cystic Fibrosis.

 Autoimmunity, Beta cell, Coxsackievirus, Enterovirus, Innate immunity, Cystic Fibrosis, Insulin, Interferon, Islets of Langerhans, Protease, Translational Research, Type 1 Diabetes, Vaccine, Virus